RO-DBT: General Description

 Group sessions are $75 each.
 Please see our main FAQs regarding billing practices.

-3. Are parents required to attend?
+3. If the client is a teen, are parents required to attend?

 For the RO-DBT group, parent attendance is not required.